"Baby, baby, baby I'm coming home. To your tender loving..."

 Thanks Linc and Ally for having us DJ for your wedding.

-We're available for hire as vinyl DJs in Adelaide if you think we're the right fit for your wedding or special event.
+We're available for hire as wedding DJs in Adelaide if you think we're the right fit for your wedding or special event.